 Notary Public Service

-A notary is available at the library most daytime weekday hours and some evenings and weekends.
-Please call 515-278-3945 to make sure someone is available to notarize your document.
+A notary is available at the library most daytime weekday hours and some evenings and weekends, however it is best to call ahead to check availability.
 There is no charge to use this service.

 Notarization is the ‘act of witnessing’ by the notary public in accordance with specifications of state law.
 Notarization involves signed documents and requires the notary to ensure the signer’s identity and willingness to sign.

 - Detect and deter fraud when the proper steps of notarization are followed.

 - Prove the truthfulness of statements contained in the document.

 - By itself protect a person’s rights to his/her artistic creations or inventions.